sustrik/ribosome/README.md

 ```

 Lines starting with a dot can be terminated by $ sign.
 The sign is optional,
-unless there's a whitespace at the end of the line.
-In such case the $ sign
+however, if there's whitespace at the end of the line it is recommended to
-is mandatory to prevent invisible whitespace getting into the output files.
+finish the line with $ to prevent invisible whitespace getting into the output
+files.

 ```
 .Hello!    $